ParkerICI/flow-analysis-tutorial/README.md

 ## Panel editing
 When you need to harmonize panels across a number of files, panel editing and renaming is useful so that they can be prepared for downstream analysis (most analysis tools expect files that are part of the same analysis to have identical panels).
-The [premessa](https://github.com/ParkerICI/premessa) package allows for such editing.
+The R package [premessa](https://github.com/ParkerICI/premessa) allows for such editing.

 (create a case from existing files where we'd have to apply this step)